Skip to content

 2. GitHub sends a webhook to Slipway

-3. Slipway pulls the code and deploys
+3. Slipway clones the code using the deploy key, builds the Docker image, and deploys

 4. You get notified of success or failure